 DUPIXENT is a form of medicine called a biologic, and taken by injection under the skin (subcutaneous).
-After an initial dose of two injections (600 mg) at two different injection sites, DUPIXENT is taken as one injection (300 mg) every other week at different injection sites.
+The recommended dose of DUPIXENT for adults is an initial two injections (600 mg) under the skin at different injection sites.
+After that, it is taken as one 300 mg injection every other week at different injection sites.
 DUPIXENT can be used with or without topical corticosteroids.

 Use DUPIXENT exactly as prescribed by your healthcare provider.
 Prior to taking Instructions for Use that comes with DUPIXENT for information on how to prepare and inject DUPIXENT and how to properly store and throw away used DUPIXENT pre-filled syringes.DUPIXENT, talk to your healthcare provider and see the detailed

 If your healthcare provider decides that you or your caregiver can give the injections of DUPIXENT, you or your caregiver should receive training on the right way to prepare and inject DUPIXENT.
 Do not try to inject DUPIXENT until you have been shown the right way by your healthcare provider.

 Watch the video below for supplemental information on how to use and dispose of DUPIXENT.

 Today I’m going to show you how to properly self-inject a dose of DUPIXENT (dupilumab).